Lauren Daniel - piano

 Kathleen G. Logan is excited to teach piano at The Community Music Program of Northeastern Illinois University!
 Logan's students have been successful participants in Piano Ensemble Festivals, Illinois AIM Exams, Sonatina Festivals and Student Jazz Festivals as well as studio recitals and musical theme parties.

 Logan received her B.A. in Music - Piano Pedagogy at Northeastern Illinois University in 1978.
-While teaching piano in the Chicago area and continuing her graduate level piano studies at Northeastern, she received a Pace/Steinway Scholarship to attend the International Piano Pedagogy Institute at Teachers College Columbia University, N.Y., N.Y., 1984.
+While teaching piano in the Chicago area and continuing her graduate level piano studies at Northeastern, she received a Pace/Steinway Scholarship to attend the International Piano Pedagogy Institute at Teachers College Columbia University, New York, New York, 1984.
 During her years of piano teaching and bringing up her three children, Logan was awarded the Eckstein Grant for music education through the Bienen School of Music of Northwestern University.
 She received an M.M. in Music Education from Northwestern University in 2005 and merits the Professional Educator License - Illinois.
 Logan has taught classroom music for grades preschool through eighth grade and teaches piano for ages 5 through adult.

 Teaching Approach

-Making music through the piano can be more than playing the correct notes at the right time.
+"Making music through the piano can be more than playing the correct notes at the right time.
 An emphasis toward comprehensive musicianship is offered.
 Through a variety of learning activities, a student's musical understanding and skills are extended.
 This makes for a musically rich and authentic experience during lesson time as well as music-making time.
 Lessons of reading, music theory, technique and expressive interpretation are offered.
 Upon practice and advancement, students enjoy playing the music of various styles with classical music serving as the core of studies.
 Students' individual learning approaches are acknowledged and incorporated into the lesson and learning process.

 Daily practice at home is required.
 Good practice habits enable the smoothest of progress which then leads to musical self-fulfillment.
 A piano in the home is also very important.
-Upon readiness, ensemble playing experiences enhance the student's musical growth and proficiency.
+Upon readiness, ensemble playing experiences enhance the student's musical growth and proficiency."

 Diego Tapia - piano